-Celebrated nationally, Gypsy Day falls on June 1 and, as the name suggests, it is a day for travelling.
+Observed nationally, Gypsy Day falls on June 1.
 It marks the changeover of the dairy seasons when farms change ownership and families move entire households, farm equipment and cattle to a new property.
 Some cows are even moved hundreds of kilometres between the North and South Islands.

-Cows can be moved on Gypsy Day or the days surrounding it.
-Canterbury is home to over 1.3million cows - half of the South Island's dairy cattle population.
-Care should be taken when driving on Selwyn's rural roads around this time as many cows will be moving between farms if it's a short distance, or shifted in trucks if they need to travel further.
+Cows can be moved around Gypsy Day or from May to July as they are moved on to winter feed.
+Care should be taken when driving on rural roads in Selwyn over winter as many cows will be moving between farms if it's a short distance, or shifted in trucks if they need to travel further.